 It is probable that these two very similar species compete for the best habitats and cannot, therefore, coexist in the same area for any length of time.
 In the worst case, the North American beaver may displace the native Eurasian beaver if their territories overlap.
 To safeguard the existence of the Eurasian beaver, immediate steps should be taken to halt the spread of the North American beaver westward.

-The size of the beaver population is monitored by carrying out nationwide counts of active winter lodges at three-year intervals.
+The size of the beaver population is monitored by carrying out nationwide counts of inhabited winter lodges at three-year intervals.
 Luke evaluates the size of beaver populations on the basis of these counts.
 Luke also collected beaver skulls for species determination, particularly in Pirkanmaan and Etelä-Pohjanmaa.
-In these provinces, DNA samples are also taken in order to establish the precise distribution of both species.
+DNA samples are also taken in order to establish the precise distribution of both species and to determine the genetic polymorphism of the native one.
 In addition, Luke participates in other research projects on beavers, by providing guidance to doctoral students, for example.

-The monitoring of both species and determining their precise distribution area is highly important to the removal of the North American beaver from critical areas and preventing it from spreading to areas populated by the European beaver.
-Among other things, such data are used by game management authorities when deciding on hunting quota and licences for European beaver.
+The monitoring of the abundance of beavers and determining the precise distribution area of both species is highly important to the conservation/management of the populations.
+Among other things, such data are used by game management authorities when deciding on hunting quota and licences for Eurasian beaver.